raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 ```
 Your `parted print` output should look similar to the one above.

-Create the boot and root filesystems:
+Create the boot and root file systems:
 ```
 sudo mkfs.vfat -n BOOT -F 32 /dev/sda1
 sudo mkfs.ext4 /dev/sda2
 ```

-Mount the target filesystems and copy the running raspbian system to it:
+Mount the target file system and copy the running raspbian system to it:
 ```
 sudo mkdir /mnt/target
 sudo mount /dev/sda2 /mnt/target/